abdulrehman2/ckad/01-Core-Concepts/00-core-concepts-notes.md

 ## Namespaces

 By default k8s create `default`, `kube-system`  namespaces.
- - POD within the same namespace can access services by refering just name of service
+ - POD within the same namespace can access services by referring just name of service
- - POD from one namespace can access service in another namespace by refering this structure `service-name.namespace-name.svc.local.cluster`
+ - POD from one namespace can access service in another namespace by referring this structure `service-name.namespace-name.svc.local.cluster`

 to get pods in a different namespace other than default we use